icopy-site/awesome/docs/awesome/awesome-openstreetmap.md

 * [OpenTripPlanner](https://github.com/opentripplanner/OpenTripPlanner) - Open source multi-modal trip planner. ([Wiki](https://wiki.openstreetmap.org/wiki/OpenTripPlanner))
 * [GraphHopper](https://github.com/graphhopper/graphhopper) - Open source route planning library and server using OpenStreetMap. ([Wiki](https://wiki.openstreetmap.org/wiki/GraphHopper))
+* [OSM2World](http://osm2world.org) - OSM2World is a converter that creates three-dimensional models of the world from OpenStreetMap data.
+It can be used as a stand-alone tool, on a server or as a library in Java programs. ([Source Code](https://github.com/tordanik/OSM2World) / [Wiki](https://wiki.openstreetmap.org/wiki/OSM2World))

 ## Public APIs